For a Hybrid Butt lift in Brisbane, visit Dr Perron

 Butt lift from a plastic, reconstructive and cosmetic surgeon

-Dr Perron is a Canadian born, Australian trained plastic and reconstructive and cosmetic surgeon.
+Dr Justin Perron is a Canadian born, Australian trained plastic, reconstructive and cosmetic surgeon.
 He now offers the hybrid butt lift for patients in and around Brisbane as a safer alternative to a Brazilian butt lift.
-If you would like to know more about a hybrid butt lift, and why it’s better than a Brazilian butt lift, contact Dr Justin Perron today.
+If you would like to know more about a hybrid butt lift and why it’s better than a Brazilian butt lift, contact Dr Justin Perron today.

-Another option is a Brazilian Butt Lift, however this procedure is quite dangerous and involves removing fat from one area of the body via liposuction and transferring it to the buttocks for a more round and perky shape.
-This procedure can cost up to $15,000 and unfortunately has the highest mortality rate of any cosmetic procedure, over 1 in every 3,000 operations end in death.
-The reason a Brazilian Butt Lift is such an unsafe procedure is that the process of injecting the body fat back into the buttocks can easily result in the needle intersecting with a vain and having the fat transfer through the vein straight to the heart and lungs resulting in a very quick death.
-It’s extremely important to understand the risks associated with such a difficult surgery, Dr Perron is confident that the Hybrid Butt Lift is the most suitable and safe procedure for patients that want to improve their buttocks area.
+This procedure can cost up to $15,000 and unfortunately has the highest mortality rate of any cosmetic procedure – over one in every 3,000 operations end in death.
+The reason a Brazilian Butt Lift is such an unsafe procedure is that the process of injecting the body fat back into the buttocks can easily result in the needle intersecting with a vain and having the fat transfer through the vein straight to the heart and lungs, resulting in a very quick death.
+It’s extremely important to understand the risks associated with such a difficult surgery, Dr Perron is confident that the Hybrid Butt Lift is the safest procedure for patients who want to improve the appearance of their buttocks.

-The other option is having gel or silicone implants inserted in the buttocks, this procedure was once quite common but more and more patients that underwent the surgery had ruptured their implants and the silicone or gel would then leak through the body and create a lumpy undesirable appearance that could easily result in infection or damage to your organs.
-Fixing a ruptured implant can be difficult and often results in a lack of symmetry to the treated area and can even result in the need to have a secondary surgery.
+Another option is having gel or silicone implants inserted into the buttocks.
+While this procedure was once quite common, more and more patients that underwent this surgery experienced implant ruptures, resulting in silicone or gel leaking into other areas of the body.
+This was not only an infection risk but it created a lumpy, undesirable appearance.
+Fixing a ruptured implant can be difficult and often results in a lack of symmetry.
+Plus, it means having to schedule a second surgery.